 While negotiating the contract for the suspension changes, the Marine Corps asked Navistar to provide evidence of prior sales suspension system parts to ensure that the company’s charges were fair and reasonable.
 But according to the U.S. Department of Justice (DOJ), the whistleblower complaint asserts that Navistar produced bogus invoices falsely showing prior, comparable sales, along with fabricated catalog prices and other false documents.

 Navistar submitted fraudulent invoices for “sales that never occurred” to cover up the “wildly” inflated prices it was charging the Marine Corps, the whistleblower lawsuit alleges.

 The DOJ investigated the whistleblower’s claims, as it is obligated to do in False Claims Act cases, and chose to intervene, meaning the government will be actively involved in litigation.
-Although False Claims Act cases can proceed without the government’s active participation, an intervention drastically increases the success of the case.
+Although False Claims Act cases can proceed without the government’s active participation, intervention drastically increases the case’s success.
 In fact, 95% of False Claims Act cases brought by whistleblowers result in a successful recovery when the government intervenes.

-Whistleblowers whose False Claims Act cases lead to a recovery receive 15% to 25% of the total judgment or settlement as their award, or as much as 30% in cases that proceed without the government’s intervention.
+Whistleblowers whose False Claims Act cases lead to recovery receives 15% to 25% of the total judgment or settlement as their award or as much as 30% in cases that proceed without the government’s intervention.